vabold/Kinoko/docs/TestCase.md

 |0x06|||End of header; start of test cases|

 ## Test Case Format
 Test cases specify the target sync frame and which RKG and KRKG files to sync.
+Padding and alignment _do not apply_.
+The total length of a given test case is variable.
 |Offset|Type|Length|Description|
 |---|---|---|---|
 |0x00|u32|4|Case signature; `0x54535448` (TSTH)|